To be honest if he had offered me half the amount, I would have been happy.

 I have a hard-earned reputation for fairness, honesty, and transparency, though admittedly I can be a little blunt.

-Though 75% of the people who sell records to me are repeat sellers--they're my most vocal supporters (and some of them have been selling to me for more than a decade)--one of the most satisfying parts of my job is paying big money to people who don't know the value of a rare vinyl gem tucked next to their beat up copy of Led Zeppelin II.
+Though 75% of the people who sell records to me are repeat sellers — they’re my most vocal supporters (and some of them have been selling to me for more than 15 years) — one of the most satisfying parts of my job is paying big money to people who don’t know the value of a rare vinyl gem tucked next to their beat up copy of Fleetwood Mac’s Rumours.

 Usually it’s best if you bring the records to me.
 I’m in the Dundas and Sorauren neighborhood of Toronto.
 Contact me to book an appointment.